ZupIT/ritchie-formulas/aws/add/terraform-vpc/README.md

 # Description

-This formula receives 5 inputs (region, vpc name, vpc cidr, vpc azs, customer name) and adds vpc module files into the project.
+This formula receives 5 inputs (region, vpc name, vpc cidr, vpc azs, customer name) and adds vpc module configuration into the terraform project.

+Be in the terraform project directory and run formula command.

+After execution, the main.tf and qa.tfvars files will add new settings for creating a VPC.

 ## Command